giacomofragione/stock_starbucks/README.md

 # Time Series Analysis of Closing Prize of Starbucks Stock

 This repository presents a machine learning model to forecast the closing prize of Starbucks stock.
-The modeled utilized is an ARIMA model, which could capture trends, seasonality, and forecast prices as a baseline.
+The model utilized is an ARIMA model, which could capture trends, seasonality, and forecast prices as a baseline.

 ### Code